zowe/docs-site/docs/extend/install-configure-zos-extensions.md

 _Note: This section is for technical preview and we are happy to hear any feedback.
 Content in this section may be changed or improved in the future._

-_Note: this feature is added with Zowe v1.21.0 release._
+_Note: this feature is added with Zowe v1.22.0 release._

-From Zowe v1.21.0, Zowe ships a `bin/zowe-upgrade-component.sh` tool to help you upgrade any Zowe server component (extension) to the latest version available into the Zowe Artifactory.
+From Zowe v1.22.0, Zowe ships a `bin/zowe-upgrade-component.sh` tool to help you upgrade any Zowe core component (currently it doesn't allow to upgrade the extensions) to the latest version available into the Zowe Artifactory.
 By default, Zowe core components are not updated with this tool, but the user can enable the upgrade functionality by setting the optional boolean value `ZOWE_COMPONENTS_UPGRADE` to `true` as part of the installation configuration.
+Once the user has enabled this parameter, the `zowe-install.sh` install script will then call the `zowe-upgrade-component.sh` script.
 The Zowe components will get updated and then installed and configured using the `zowe-install-component.sh` and `zowe-configure-component.sh` scripts.
 In order to be compatible with the tool, we recommend components follow [Zowe server component package format standard](packaging-zos-extensions.md#zowe-server-component-package-format).